 2 U.S. Embassy staffers, 2 Mexican law enforcement officials die in accident in Chihuahua

-NBC News Clone summarizes the latest on: 2 Us Embassy Staffers 2 Mexican Law Enforcement Officials Die Accident Rcna340903 - Breaking News | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: 2 Us Embassy Staffers 2 Mexican Law Enforcement Officials Die Accident Rcna340903 - Breaking News | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 The U.S. Embassy staff members were involved in training Mexican law enforcement and were returning from a drug eradication operation, a Mexican official said.